 Miriam works as an investment adviser for JVC Wealth Managers.
 JVC provides wealth management services to high-net-worth clients through discretionary, diversified, risk-adjusted investment management accounts that hold positions in both mutual funds and hedge funds.
 On average, Miriam has invested 74% of her clients’ mutual fund assets and 63% of her clients’ hedge fund assets in JVC proprietary funds, earning JVC and its affiliates additional fees.
 Miriam’s actions are

-acceptable because clients hiring JVC as an investment manager should expect that the firm will prefer investing in its own funds.
+A. acceptable because clients hiring JVC as an investment manager should expect that the firm will prefer investing in its own funds.

 B. acceptable if Miriam indicates her preference for investing client assets in JVC proprietary funds.